ashtokalo/ewyii/README.md

 ## Configuration

 Use file `.env` or environment variables to pass sensitive data to application.
 See `.env.dist` for example.
-All tiers has it's own configuration files inherited from `common/config`, e.g. `app/backend/config`.
+All tiers has it's own configuration files to extend `config/common.php`, e.g. `app/config/frontend.php`.
 It's regular Yii configuration files.

 ## Testing